Shocking video shows huge crowd at Chainsmokers concert in Hamptons, Long Island

-Cuomo says he is "appalled" and confirmed the state Department of Health will conduct an investigation into "egregious social distancing violations."
+Cuomo said he was appalled at the scene and confirmed the state Department of Health will conduct an investigation into "egregious social distancing violations."

-"We have no tolerance for the illegal reckless endangerment of public health," reads the governor's Monday night tweet.
+"We have no tolerance for the illegal reckless endangerment of public health," Cuomo wrote on Twitter.

 Cuomo shared a social media video, which has over 6 million views, that showed crowds of people standing and swaying near the stage.
-The video shows attendees who appeared to be wearing masks, but many individuals were standing closer than 6 feet (2 meters).
+The video shows attendees who appeared to be wearing masks, but many individuals were standing closer than 6 feet.

 Videos from a concert held in Southampton on Saturday show egregious social distancing violations.
 I am appalled.— Andrew Cuomo (@NYGovCuomo) July 28, 2020